-A nun, played by Kristin Scott Thomas, leaves the convent temporarily to help save her family knitting mill from bankruptcy following the death of her brother.
-Outside the convent she ...
-See full summary »
+A nun, Sister Gabriel (Dame Kristin Scott Thomas), leaves the convent temporarily to help save her family knitting mill from bankruptcy following the death of her brother.
+Outside of the ...

 3 of 16 people found this review helpful.

 Was this review helpful to you?

 | Report this